An exact sequence and triviality of Bogomolov multiplier of groups: Introduction

 \section{Introduction}

-The Bogomolov multiplier is a group theoretical invariant isomorphic to the unramified Brauer group of a given quotient space.
-This object $\B_0(G)$ has a connection with Noether’s problem on rationality of fields of invariants: let $G$ be a finite group and $V$ be a faithful representation of $G$ over the field $\mathbb C$.
+The Bogomolov multiplier $\B_0(G)$ of a finite group $G$ is the subgroup of $\Ho^2(G,\mathbb Q/\mathbb Z)$ containing all the cohomology classes whose restriction to every abelian subgroup of $G$ is zero.
+It is a group theoretical invariant isomorphic to the unramified Brauer group of a given quotient space, and it has a connection with Noether’s problem on rationality of fields of invariants.
+Let $G$ be a finite group, and let $V$ be a faithful representation of $G$ over the field $\mathbb C$.
 Then $G$ acts naturally on the field of rational functions $\mathbb C(V)$.
-Noether’s problem \cite{noether} asks that for which groups $G$, the field of $G$-invariant functions $\mathbb C(V)^G$ is rational over $\mathbb C$?
+Noether’s problem \cite{noether} asks for which groups $G$ the field of $G$-invariant functions $\mathbb C(V)^G$ is rational over $\mathbb C$?
 A question related to the above is whether $\mathbb C(V)^G$ is stably rational over $\mathbb C$, i.e., are there independent variables $y_1,y_2, \cdots, y_s$ such that $\mathbb C(V)^G(y_1,y_2, \cdots, y_s)$ is a purely transcendental extension over $\mathbb C$?
 This problem has close connection with Lüroth’s problem \cite{shaf} and the inverse Galois problem \cite{saltman, swan}.
-It is known that the stable rationality does not depend upon the choice of $V$, it depends only on the group $G$.
+By Hilbert’s Theorem $90$ the stable rationality does not depend upon the choice of $V$, it depends only on the group $G$.
 Saltman \cite{saltman} introduced the unramified Brauer group $\Ho^2_{nr}(\mathbb C(V )^G,\mathbb Q/\mathbb Z) $ and using it he found examples of groups $G$ of order $p^9$ such that $\mathbb C(V)^G$ is not stably rational over $\mathbb C$.
 Later Bogomolov \cite{bogomolov} explored the group $\Ho^2_{nr}(\mathbb C(V )^G,\mathbb Q/\mathbb Z) $ and proved that it is canonically isomorphic to

 which is a subgroup of $\Ho^2(G, \bQ/\bZ)$.
-Kunyavski{\u\i} \cite{Kun} called $\B_0(G)$, the \emph{Bogomolov multiplier} of $G$.
+Kunyavski{\u\i} \cite{Kun} called $\B_0(G)$ the \emph{Bogomolov multiplier} of $G$.
 Bogomolov \cite{bogomolov} used this description to give examples of groups $G$ of order $p^6$ having $\B_0(G) \neq 0$ and this non-vanishing property of $\B_0(G)$ answers the classical Noether’s problem, i.e., the invariant field $\mathbb C(V)^G$ is not rational over $\mathbb C.$ So the triviality of $\B_0(G)$ is an obstruction to the Noether's problem.\\